 Director, Touchpoints Site Development & Training

-Ann C. Stadtler, DNP, RN, CPNP is one of the founding faculty members.
-Her work at BTC has included translating the core concepts of the Touchpoints Model of Development into effective professional development programs for providers across the service delivery spectrum.
+Ann C. Stadtler, DNP, RN, CPNP is one of the Brazelton Touchpoints Center (BTC) founding faculty members.
+Her work at BTC has included translating the core concepts of the Brazelton Touchpoints model of development into effective professional development programs for providers across the service delivery spectrum.
 She facilitated parent groups in order that parent voices were integrated into Touchpoints systems approach for infants and families.
 She worked closely with the Touchpoints Network to develop the Touchpoints Parent Group Manual.
-For 3 years, she served as Director of BTC, and in 2008, received the Touchpoints Distinguished Leader Award.
+For three years, she served as Director of BTC, and in 2008, received the Touchpoints Distinguished Leader Award.

 Her work at the Brazelton Touchpoints Center has included facilitating parent focus groups around individual Touchpoints in order to integrate the parent voice into the systems approach for infants and families.
 She worked closely with the Touchpoints site network workgroup to develop the Touchpoints Parent Group Manual.